cortexproject/cortex/docs/guides/caching.md

 For large deployments we recommend separate memcached deployments for each of the caching opportunities, as this allows more sophisticated sizing, monitoring and configuration of each cache.
 For help provisioning and monitoring memcached clusters using [tanka](https://github.com/grafana/tanka), see the [memcached jsonnet module](https://github.com/grafana/jsonnet-libs/tree/master/memcached) and the [memcached-mixin](https://github.com/grafana/jsonnet-libs/tree/master/memcached-mixin).

-Cortex uses DNS discovery to find the various memcached servers in a cluster.
+Cortex uses DNS SRV records to find the various memcached servers in a cluster.
 You should ensure your memcached servers are not behind any kind of load balancer.
 If deploying Cortex on Kubernetes, Cortex should be pointed at a memcached [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).